 This is a public key certificate.
 This means there is no security risk passing this to mabl through normal channels.

-After mabl gets this information and sets up the required connection to your SAML application, your organization will be able to log in and restrict access with your identity provider of choice.
+After mabl gets this information and sets up the required connection to your SAML application, your organization will be able to log in using SSO and restrict access with your identity provider of choice.